 Twitter is arguably one of the fastest moving social media channels at the moment, with 500 million tweets being sent each day.
 It’s the easiest way to keep up with current events across the globe, no matter where you are.
-In fact, in 2019, a study by Ofcom found that half the population of the UK (49%) use social media as a method of accessing news.
+In fact, a study by Ofcom found that half the population of the UK (49%) use social media as a method of accessing news.
 This figure rises to 55% for Americans (Pew Research Center) and, with Twitter’s rapidly changing newsfeed, this is one of the best platforms to access a constant stream of news.
 So, in a landscape where everyone, particularly companies and businesses that are household names, are trying to take advantage of this platform, how do you stand out and work at increasing Twitter engagement for your business?

 Over the past year, the median engagement rate on Twitter has remained fairly stagnant.
 On average, across industries, it receives an engagement rate of around 0.045%, this is considerably lower than Facebook (0.09%) and Instagram (1.22%).